 Less than 39 miles south of the Bahamas lay the island chain of Turks & Caicos.
 Although close geographically, there is a world of difference between these two island chains – both below the water and above!
-Why go scuba diving in the Bahamas when you can dive Turks & Caicos?
+Why go Scuba Diving and Snorkeling in the Bahamas when you can dive Turks & Caicos?

 The surrounding waters of Turks & Caicos far exceed the best scuba diving in the Bahamas.
 The seas surrounding Turks & Caicos (84 to 85 degrees) are typically 5 degrees warmer than